Cynics at Large Indigo: Cynical Network

 Download Cynical Network (Release Notes)

 This plugin allows Indigo to make and receive network connections over the Internet.
 You may write text with actions.
-You may define events that fire when a particular text pattern is seen in a received line, using regular expressions.
-You may enable and disable these events dynamically so as to shape a conversation - all that without writing any Python or AppleScript code.
+You may define events that trigger when a particular text pattern is seen in a received line, using regular expressions.
+You may enable and disable these events dynamically so as to shape a conversation - all without writing any Python or AppleScript code.

 Overview

 For each network connection you want to use, create either a TCP Out device if you want to originate it, or a TCP In device if you want to wait for an incoming connection.
 Choose your port numbers well.
 For TCP Out devices, you can either use an explicit Connect action to connect it, or you can check the Auto-connect configuration checkbox to ask Indigo to keep the connection up all the time.
-For TCP In devices, the connection will happen when someone asks for it.
+For TCP In devices, the connection will happen when some program out there asks for it.

 Use Send Text actions to send whole or partial text lines to a connected device.
 Use Recognized Input and Unrecognized Input triggers to respond to incoming text.
 Enable and disable individual triggers, using ordinary Indigo actions, to tailor the response to the state of your conversation.
 End connections with the Disconnect action.
+A device will automatically disconnect if you disable it.

 Devices